EduContin/rustmorphism/README.md

 ## How It Works

-The `polymorphic_fn` macro uses compile-time hashing to deterministically select one implementation from the provided alternatives.
+The `rustmorphism` macro uses compile-time hashing to deterministically select one implementation from the provided alternatives.
 The selection is based on:

 1. The function name
 2. Build timestamp